benmvp/slides/2023/connecttech/divops.md

 NOTES:

 - There's a burgeoning community around DivOps
-- We've got the *_Twitter_ hashtag
+- We've got the `#divops` **Twitter** hashtag
 - Divops **subreddit**
 - And the DivOps **Discord** server
-  - We tools and solutions for various DivOps-y problems we're facing
+  - We share tools and solutions for various DivOps-y problems we're facing
 - Feel free to join the party! 🎉

 =====